 Dan Walsh is the bestselling author of 15 novels, including The Unfinished Gift, The Discovery and When Night Comes.
 He has won 3 Carol Awards and 3 Selah Awards.
 Three of his books were finalists for Inspirational Book of the Year (RT Book Reviews).
 Dan is a member of ACFW and Word Weavers.
 He lives with his wife, Cindi, in the Daytona Beach area where they love to take walks and spend time with their grandkids.
 Click here to connect with Dan or check out his books.

 Last week I lost a very good friend.
 The day he passed and for the next week, my grief was profound.
 I’m still not over it.
 He wasn’t a writer, but he was certainly a great source of encouragement in my writing.

-I'm referring to my dog, Darcy.
+I’m referring to my dog, Darcy.
 Darcy was a mini-Australian shepherd.
-Along with his sister, He wasn't a high-maintenance dog; he just loved to be with me and wouldn't put up with me ignoring him for too long.
+Along with his sister,

 He started getting sick midway through the summer, with a persistent cough and frequently running out of breath.
 He was only eight years old, so we knew it wasn’t his age.
 We took him to the vet, who diagnosed him with congestive heart failure.
 We were really alarmed but were told it was something that could be controlled with medication, and that he still had a good many years ahead of him.